 In the South: Tan Son Nhat, Can Tho, and Phu Quoc.

 Visa application may hinder you from traveling to places but check out the list of Vietnam visa exemption countries (up to 30 days) here.
-Note that you cannot have multi-entry and visa extension when you visit Vietnam on visa exemption, so make sure the exemption days suffice for your exploration.
-There are many ways you can apply for a Vietnam visa: apply through the Vietnam Embassy and Consulate in your country, apply e-visa online at https://immigration.gov.vn/ or apply through visa/travel agencies.
+Note that you cannot have multi-entry and visa extensions when you visit Vietnam on visa exemption, so make sure the exemption days suffice for your exploration.
+There are many ways you can apply for a Vietnam visa: apply through the Vietnam Embassy and Consulate in your country, apply e-visa online at https://immigration.gov.vn/, or apply through visa/travel agencies.

 Read more on How to Obtain Vietnam Visa

 There are many things you can do here such as trekking mountains, exploring the forest, and enjoying magnificent views of terraced paddy fields.
-You may need to prepare your trekking gear ready because the highest peak in Vietnam, Fansipan, the Heavenly Gate (Cong Troi) and many other challenging mountains are in Sapa.
+You may need to prepare your trekking gear because the highest peak in Vietnam, Fansipan, the Heavenly Gate (Cong Troi), and many other challenging mountains are in Sapa.

 Hanoi is the capital of Vietnam with the two highest skyscrapers in Vietnam and an Old Quarter coexisting in one city.
 When visiting Hanoi, you will get to see many lakes, especially Hoan Kiem Lake – an icon of the capital, or see ancient temples and pagodas like the One Pillar Pagoda, one of the symbols of Hanoi and Vietnam that is printed on the VND 1,000 bill.

-This is a beautiful bay with calm tortoise water, peaceful islands, and breathtaking landscape.
+This is a beautiful bay with calm tortoise water, peaceful islands, and a breathtaking landscape.
 Halong Bay was one of the shooting locations of the Hollywood blockbuster Kong: Skull Island.

 Hue was the old capital of Vietnam.
-It is famous for many traditions and old architects like palaces and shrines from before the 20th century.
+It is famous for many traditions and old architecture like palaces and shrines from before the 20th century.
 Besides that, you will also get to enjoy the foods that are significantly different from the north and the south, sometimes a little spicier.

-Da Nang is an exciting city with many places to explore like the Marble Mountains, Son Tra Mountain, Non Nuoc Beach, Ba Na Hills, and Dragon Bridge.
+Da Nang is an exciting city with many places to explore like the Marble Mountains, Son Tra Mountain, Non-Nuoc Beach, Ba Na Hills, and Dragon Bridge.
 This booming city is famous and developed thanks to its urban planning and tourism services.

 Hoi An is the most famous ancient town in Vietnam where you can see many old architects combining Western and Asian styles.
 You can also make a visit to traditional craft villages or try a particular service, ao dai tailor “express,” where you can make an order, design, and pick up your ao dai in only a couple of hours.

 This is a favorite location for a vacation to many Vietnamese because of its cool weather all year round and spooky stories.
-But it would be as exciting to visit many attractions like King Bao Dai's Palace, Truc Lam Monastery, Xuan Huong Lake, and Langbiang Peak.
+But it would be exciting to visit many attractions like King Bao Dai’s Palace, Truc Lam Monastery, Xuan Huong Lake, and Langbiang Peak.

-A beautiful beach city in Vietnam known to have one of the gorgeous beaches in the country is Nha Trang.
-You can go to Vinpearl Island by a cable car and enjoy many activities in its theme park or visit Hon Tam Island, Hon Ba Mountain, and Long Son Pagoda where a big white statue of Buddha is built.
+A beautiful beach city in Vietnam known to have one of the most gorgeous beaches in the country is Nha Trang.
+You can go to Vinpearl Island by cable car and enjoy many activities in its theme park or visit Hon Tam Island, Hon Ba Mountain, and Long Son Pagoda where a big white statue of Buddha is built.

 Mui Ne has beautiful resorts where you can relax after a day enjoying the glorious sun and sand on the beach.
-There are also many activities to choose from such as visiting and admiring the Poh Sah Inu Cham Tower, an ancient architect of the Chams, watching people in the fishing village in their daily routines or riding motors on the white dunes.
+There are also many activities to choose from such as visiting and admiring the Poh Sah Inu Cham Tower, an ancient architect of the Chams, watching people in the fishing village in their daily routines, or riding motors on the white dunes.

 One of the most developed cities in Vietnam with famous historical landmarks, such as the Reunification Palace, the Ben Thanh Market, and the War Remnants Museum.
-Besides, you will get to join in the diverse nightlife and entertainment activities of this one was Pearl in the Far East.
+Besides, you will get to join in the diverse nightlife and entertainment activities of this one Pearl in the Far East.

-Con Dao Islands is where you can have wildlife and marine study in the Con Dao National Park.
+Con Dao Islands is where you can have wildlife and marine studies in the Con Dao National Park.
 This is also the place where many people were captured and tortured during the Vietnam War in the inhumane tiger cages in Con Dao Prison.

 Phu Quoc is another remote destination for island exploration lovers.
-Besides enjoying the beautiful clear water, delicious seafood, and seeing the fishermen doing their daily work, you can also go to places that manufacture the delightful fish sauce.
+Besides enjoying the beautiful clear water, and delicious seafood, and seeing the fishermen doing their daily work, you can also go to places that manufacture the delightful fish sauce.

 Vietnam is an Eastern country, more specifically, a Southeast Asian country with a tropical climate in most parts of the country.
-You should visit Vietnam after the rainy season and in the festival season.
+You should visit Vietnam after the rainy season and during the festival season.
 Traveling to Vietnam has been made easier thanks to the international airports and a few customs visa waivers.
 There are many places to visit from North to South with different spectacular views and cultures to learn.
 Make sure to read the safety tips and our local Vietnam travel guides to maximize your fun on your trip to Vietnam.